weikunhan/persoanl-website/source/blogs/papers_reading/using_spixelfcn_to_generate_the_distinctive_superpixels/index.md

 ### 1.3 Disadvantages 劣势

-In my opinion, two points need to pay attention:
+In my opinion, two points need to pay attention to:

-* First, by using a fully convolutional network to generate superpixels, the author only proposed to take advantage of 3 x 3 regular grid (total 9 grid cells included).
-In other words, such local information only produces the fixed number of superpixels.
-If there are some cases or data, it is hard to get more superpixels and to control the number of the generated superpixel.
+* First, they used a fully convolutional network to generate superpixels.
+And they take advantage of 3 x 3 regular grid (total nine grid cells included).
+In other words, such local information only produces a fixed number of superpixels.
+If there are some cases or data, it is hard to get more superpixels and control the generated superpixel.
-* Second, when the fully convolutional network used to generate superpixels combined with deep neural networks, it could reduce the output efficiency even though it may make results better.
+* Second, when the fully convolutional network is used to generate superpixels combined with deep neural networks, it could reduce the output efficiency even though it may make results better.
 In this paper, the author stated that the superpixels generation speed is 50fps.
-Tt possible that the overall inference speed is about 50fps or even lower after combining all together.
-Therefore, the idea may be hard to apply to many applications if there is no better way to solve these problems.
+Tt possible that the overall inference speed is about 50fps or even lower after combining all.
+Therefore, the idea may be hard to apply to many applications if there is no better way to solve them.

 个人认为，本文有几个地方需要注意：